EvRestricted/node-webrtc/README-ERIC-FORK.md

 2/ Force build from source in scripts/download-prebuilt-or-build-from-source.js

-3/ Package.json    "name": "wrtc-ev-h264",
+Notes:

-Note: use --unsafe-perm to install!
+	*  use --unsafe-perm to install!
+	* in Package.json  KEEP "name": "wrtc"  otw the compilation fails

 ```